GMOD/jbrowse-components/website/docs/userguides/advanced/userguide_config_comp.md

 #### VcfTabixAdapter configuration options

-- vcfGzLocation - a 'file location' for the BigWig
+- `vcfGzLocation` - a 'file location' for the BigWig
-- index: a subconfiguration schema containing
+- `index` - a subconfiguration schema containing
   - indexType: options TBI or CSI. default TBI
   - location: the location of the index

-Example VcfTabixAdapter adapter config
+Example VcfTabixAdapter adapter config:

 ```json
 {